-A tempering valve is installed on the hot water outlet of the wate heater (Fig. 3.15.2) to reduce the risk of scalding.
+A tempering valve is installed on the hot water outlet of the water heater (Fig. 3.12.1) to reduce the risk of scalding.
 The valve is set at it's lowest temperature $(100^{\circ}F)$ at the factory.
 The water temperature can be adjusted up to a maximum of $130^{\circ}F$ by turning the valve counterclockwise until the water temperature reaches your desired limit.

 The water heater connections will need to be inspected regularly.
-Access to the water heater can be made through the back wall of the hanging closet in the forward console.
+Access to the water heater can be made through a hatch on the starboard wall of the helm deck.
 If you notice any leaks around the water heater call your dealer.